BioBoost/object-oriented-programming-using-java/04_storing_and_processing_data/readme.md

 description: A computer program typically stores and processed data.
 This chapter focusses on the building blocks available to store and manipulate primitive data types.
 ---

-# Storing and processing data
+# Chapter 04 - Storing and processing data

 The programs that we create need to store all sorts of data.
 From basic information such as numbers, characters and strings to complex data types that a programmer can define for himself.